citiususc/mpi4all/README.rst

-      --enable-fortran      enable mpi fortran functions disabled by default to avoid linking errors, if they are not available --no-arg-names        use xi as param name in mpi functions --dump path           dump parser output, - for stdout --load path           ignore parser and load info from a dump file, - for stdin
+      --enable-fortran      enable mpi fortran functions disabled by default to avoid linking errors, if they are not available --no-arg-names        use xi as param name in mpi functions --dump path           dump parser output as specification file, - for stdout --load path           ignore parser and load info from a specification file,
+                            - for stdin
       --cache path          make --dump if the file does not exist and --load otherwise